 In England, Wales and Scotland the NHS Low Income Scheme provides help with NHS dental costs as well as prescription medicines and eye care.

-This scheme assesses your household income and outgoings, which you’ll need to provide evidence of as part of your application.
-You can apply as long as you don’t have savings, investments and property (aside from the place you live) worth more than £16,000.
+This scheme assesses your household income and outgoings, which you'll need to provide evidence of as part of your application.
+You can apply as long as you or your partner don't have savings, investments and property (aside from the place you live) worth more than £16,000.
 For people living in a care home, that limit increases to £23,250 in Scotland and England and £24,000 in Wales.

 In Northern Ireland, the Health Service Low Income Scheme operates in a similar way.

-Any such agreement is entirely at their discretion though, and it’s likely to be a case of splitting the payment into two or three parts rather than breaking it down into lots of small payments.
+Any such agreement is entirely at their discretion though, and it's likely to be a case of splitting the payment into two or three parts rather than breaking it down into lots of small monthly payments.

 Other finance options